-For a long time, Chilean president Michelle Bachelet has been looking for some sort of magic to ignite her country’s sluggish economy.
-The spell may finally be cast in the form of solar energy.
+For a long time, Chilean president Michelle Bachelet looked for some sort of magic to ignite her country’s sluggish economy.
+The spell may finally be cast in the form of a solar farm.

 Chilean Solar Farm

 Bloomberg reports that a host of electricity supply contracts decreasing the average price for customers by 40 percent have been auctioned off.
 Among these contracts is one deal with Solarpack Corporación Tecnológica to sell power from a 120-megawatt (MW) solar farm for only $29.10 per megawatt hour (MWh).
 That corresponds to 0.0291¢ per kilowatt hour (kWh), less than the previous record of 0.0299¢ per kWh for a Dubai project!
 Many of the other contracts also involve renewable energy projects.

 Experts hope that this is just the beginning.
 A renewed emphasis on machinery investment has helped to create this solar farm energy boom.
 “Many of these investments are projects that will have to be built,” Bachelet said.
 “We are talking about $3 billion in investment that will generate 3,000 new jobs, so this is good news for the economy.”